-It should be noted that while this publication presents a number of public sector fiscal statistics as ratios of the UK gross domestic product (GDP), at this point in time, the provisional full financial year outturn for net borrowing are available but only 3 of the 4 quarterly GDP estimates are published.
+It should be noted that while this publication presents a number of public sector fiscal statistics as ratios of the UK's (GDP), at this point in time, the provisional full financial year outturn for net borrowing are available but only 3 of the 4 quarterly GDP estimates are published.

-Until GDP for Quarter 1 2015 is published in the quarterly national accounts on 30 June 2015, an estimate of GDP based on published Office for Budget Responsibility (OBR) data will be used.
-Aggregates as a percentage of GDP should therefore be treated with caution until the Quarter 1, Quarterly National Accounts estimate of GDP is incorporated into the July 2015 PSF publication.
+Until GDP for Quarter 1 2015 (January to March) is published in the quarterly national accounts on 30 June 2015, an estimate of GDP based on published Office for Budget Responsibility (OBR) data will be used.
+Aggregates as a percentage of GDP should therefore be treated with caution until the Quarter 1 (January to March) 2015, Quarterly National Accounts estimate of GDP is incorporated into the July 2015 PSF publication.

-An article, The use of GDP in fiscal ratio statistics (70.8 Kb Pdf), explaining the procedure for deriving GDP forecasts for periods when National Accounts outturn GDP is available on the ONS website.
+An article, The use of GDP in fiscal ratio statistics (70.8 Kb Pdf), explaining the procedure for deriving GDP forecasts for periods when national accounts outturn GDP is available on the ONS website.

-Diagram 2 presents public sector net borrowing by sector.
+Diagram 2 presents public sector net borrowing by sector for the current financial year-to-date (April 2015 to May 2015).

-Diagram 2: Sub-sector split of PSNB excluding public sector banks (£ billion) for the financial year ending 2015 (April 2014 to March 2015)
+Diagram 2: 2015/16 financial year to date sub-sector split of PSNB excluding public sector banks (£ billion)